Will my course content display in the Blackboard app?

-Some options available during test creation work correctly only when students take the test on a web browser.
+Some options available during test creation work correctly only when students take the test on a desktop web browser.

 Not mobile compatible, can't complete test in app

 Tests with these settings are NOT mobile compatible and can't be completed in the app.
 In the app, users can view test details only.
 When they Begin Attempt or Continue Attempt, a pop-up message directs users to open the test in a desktop browser instead.

 - One at a time question presentation